Cyberworld-builders/talent-assessment/DEPLOYMENT.md

 #### Automatic Deployment (Recommended)
 1. Create a feature branch from `main`
 2. Make your changes and commit
-3. Create a pull request to the `staging` branch
+3. Create a pull request to the `main` branch
 4. GitHub Actions will run tests on the PR
-5. Merge the PR to trigger deployment
+5. Merge the PR to `main`
+6. Create a staging tag: `git tag v1.x.x-staging && git push origin v1.x.x-staging`
+7. GitHub Actions will automatically deploy to staging
-6. Monitor the deployment in GitHub Actions
+8. Monitor the deployment in GitHub Actions

 #### Manual Deployment
 ```bash